 Working with Julia-Rose was fantastic.
 From our first meeting we just hit it off creatively and responded to each others’ ideas about the work.
 I talked to Julia about all of the ideas I had and we were just in simpatico with it.
 She was very open to exploring the subtext and broadening out the story and I would write and send her things, and we’d meet and talk.
 From the start it was always very important to me that the film adaptation stayed truthful to the original intention of the monologue.

-The monologue itself was left in tact at script stage, except for a few small trims.
+The monologue itself was left in tact at the script stage, except for a few small trims.
 It was in the edit that I found that I needed to move sections of the monologue around to make the film work in a more coherent way.
 In the stage version the monologue is completely fragmented and stream of consciousness, and I found that for the film to work, a different ordering was necessary, particularly bringing the reveal of Mia’s father’s death forward, in order to ground the work in a key event, and also to enable more of a character arc, from the denial of grief to acceptance of loss, and in that acceptance, the ability to move on.

-Also, I could recognise that with the adaptation to film, we had a real opportunity to create subtext and show things that are in conflict to what Mia is saying, so that the audience can see very clearly that there are contradictions in this character, and that things aren’t as black and white as they may at first seem.
+Also, I could recognise that with the adaptation to film, we had a real opportunity to create subtext and show things that are in conflict with what Mia is saying so that the audience can see very clearly that there are contradictions in this character, and that things aren’t as black and white as they may at first seem.
 She isn’t just an angsty teenager for the sake of it.
 She is working through trauma and grief and actually coming to real philosophical realisations about the world and her place in it.

 Voice over is one of those narrative conventions which seems to fall foul of harsh criticism when not done right, how did you balance the film’s visuals against the extensive use of voice over in telling Mia’s story?

 Well, I hope I have achieved that!
 For me the biggest consideration with regards to the monologue, was – what is the context – who is Mia speaking to – is it simply an inner stream, or is she addressing somebody?
 Reading the monologue, it felt disingenuous to place the entire thing as an inner reflection.
 Mia gets very worked up in different passages, and it really feels that she is addressing a listener of some description.
 At the same time, that person didn’t feel close to her but more of an outside observer, who she is trying to convince that she is ‘fine’.
-So I started toying with the idea of a faux documentary – like we are an observational doco crew with Mia, observing her at moments, and then at a few points she will speak out loud and will be aware of the presence of the camera.
+So I started toying with the idea of a faux documentary-like we are an observational doco crew with Mia, observing her at moments, and then at a few points she will speak out loud and will be aware of the presence of the camera.

 Airlie Dodds (who plays Mia) and I also worked with this in the rehearsal process.
 I always had a camera with me, and in her most personal moments of private reflection, would have the camera going, so that she became completely comfortable with it as part of the story, and also aware of it as a vehicle that she could use if she wanted to.
 If she needed something to work against, she could use the camera as the other character in the scene.
 That may seem counter intuitive, to make an actor aware of the camera, but it became her most intimate companion throughout the film.

-We shot much more of this than is used in the actual film, as the images and scenes of her life worked so will with a lot of the monologue as voiceover, but grounding it in a few to-camera scenes, helped set up an audience contract where they are invited into her story, rather than being outside it.
+We shot much more of this than is used in the actual film, as the images and scenes of her life worked so well with a lot of the monologue as voiceover, but grounding it in a few to-camera scenes, helped set up an audience contract where they are invited into her story, rather than being outside it.
 She always knows that the audience is there.

 When it came to filling the role of Mia, what was it that Airlie Dodds brought to the casting that let you know she was the right fit?
 How did you build up the character that she largely has to convey through expression alone?